+Shares of Common Stock and

-2,750,000 Shares of Common Stock and Warrants to Purchase 2,750,000 Shares of Common Stock
+Shares of Common Stock Warrants to Purchase

-We are offering 2,750,000 units, with each unit consisting of one share of common stock and a warrant to purchase one share of common stock, pursuant to this prospectus supplement and the accompanying prospectus.
-The purchase price for each unit is \$3.00.
-Each warrant will have an exercise price of \$3.56 per share, will be exercisable immediately upon issuance and will expire five years from the date of issuance.
+units, with each unit consisting of one share of common stock and a warrant to purchase one share of common stock, pursuant to this We are offering prospectus supplement and the accompanying prospectus.
+The purchase price for each unit is \$ . .
+Each warrant will have an exercise price of \$ per share, will be exercisable immediately upon issuance and will expire five years from the date of issuance.
 Units will not be issued or certificated.
 The shares of common stock and the warrants are immediately separable and will be issued separately, but will be purchased together in this offering.

 Our common stock is quoted on the NASDAQ Global Market under the symbol "MNOV" and on the Jasdaq Market (formerly the Hercules Market until its closure in 2010) of the Osaka Securities Exchange under the code "4875."
-On March 23, 2011, the last reported sale price of our common stock on the NASDAQ Global Market was \$3.56.
+On March 22, 2011, the last reported sale price of our common stock on the NASDAQ Global Market was \$3.57.
 There is no established public trading market for the warrants and we do not expect a market to develop.
 In addition, we do not intend to apply for listing of the warrants on any securities exchange.